jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 ![image6]

-5. Can't personally say whether the data of either `output_1.yaml`, `output_2.yaml` or `output_3.yaml` is within acceptable limits.
-Any feedback regarding this issue would be of much help for future assignments.
+5. Can't personally say

 ### Final Thoughts

-I consider this project not to be easy, even though much of the code and its implementation was grabbed from the provided material in the lessons.
-On the other hand, information provided via the Slack channel helped in determining the errors that led to unexpected reported labels.
+I consider this project to be manageable in the proposed time.
+Information provided via the Slack channel helped also in determining the errors that the code could have.
+In addition, the lectures provided good information regarding the CNN and FCN methods for image processing making this experience nicer than others.

-I also consider the lectures lacksome directions regarding the tools I could've used to better grip the assignment and debug any issue.
-However, I consider this as a lack of experience from my side and just another part of the learning process.